 Step three of how to open a Roth IRA is choosing the investments for it.
 Even if you do hire an adviser, you should review the investment recommendations and inquire about fees.

 Whether you are a do-it-yourselfer or a delegator, you will almost always pay an expense ratio for the fund or ETF you choose.
 Advisers generally charge a fee on top of that.

-According to Morningstar, the average expense ratio for an index fund is 0.66 percent, versus 1.03 percent for an actively managed fund, run by a fund manager whose intent is to beat the market.
-Few managers can sustain market-beating returns over the long term.
+According to Morningstar, the average expense ratio for a passive index fund is 0.15 percent, versus 0.67 percent for an actively managed fund, run by a fund manager whose intent is to beat the market.
+However, few managers can sustain market-beating returns over the long term.